pagkly/Zed/Investopedia3/What You Should Know About Takaful.md

 ## Special Considerations

-According to a [report by Research and Markets](https://www.researchandmarkets.com/research/b9zk3d/global_takaful?w=5), the global takaful market is growing at a rapid pace.
+According to a [[report by Research and Markets]](https://www.researchandmarkets.com/research/b9zk3d/global_takaful?w=5), the global takaful market is growing at a rapid pace.
 The market was worth roughly $19 billion USD by the end of 2017, with the largest segment being the life and family market.
 Takaful was expected to grow to $40 billion by 2023, according to the report, thanks in part to a large global Muslim population—especially in the Asia-Pacific region.

 Young Muslims make up about 60% of the community, making the takaful market even more likely to grow in the future.